P14 deficiency

 P14 deficiency is a rare autosomal recessive disease characterized as a primary immunodeficiency syndrome.
-This disease was first identified within a white Mennonite family by Professor Bodo Grimbacher and Professor Christoph Klein’s teams in 2006.
-Four out of 15 offspring in this family showed symptoms including short stature, recurrent infection of Streptococcus pneumonia (a typical sign for immunodeficiency), and dysfunction of cells that contain specific lysosome-related organelles, including cytotoxic T cells, melanocytes, and neutrophil granulocytes.
+This disease was first identified within a white Mennonite family by Professor Bodo Grimbacher and Professor Christoph Klein's teams in 2006.
+Four out of 15 offspring in this family showed symptoms including short stature, recurrent infection of Streptococcus pneumoniae (a typical sign for immunodeficiency), and dysfunction of cells that contain specific lysosome-related organelles, including cytotoxic T cells, melanocytes, and neutrophil granulocytes.

 After linkage analysis and transcriptional profiling, researchers successfully linked this syndrome with a mutation that can downregulate the LAMTOR2 gene on chromosome.
 LAMTOR2 gene is responsible for encoding the late endosomal-lysosomal MEK binding partner 1 (MP-1)-interacting protein, also known as p14, which serves as an adaptor protein on the surface membrane of late endosomes.
 It plays a vital role in regulating the MAPK/ERK signaling pathway and lysosomal biogenesis.
 Thus, p14 deficiency mainly affects those cells, where the MAPK/ERK signaling and lysosomes/lysosome-related organelles are strongly required for normal function.

 The p14 deficiency can be accurately diagnosed by sequencing the LAMTOR2 gene, but currently, there is no cure for p14 deficiency.
-The treatment plans are symptom-based, including antibiotics to target acute bacterial infection and G-CSF to stimulate the neutrophils’ growth to improve patients’ immunity against pathogens.
+The treatment plans are symptom-based, including antibiotics to target acute bacterial infection and G-CSF to stimulate the neutrophils' growth to improve patients' immunity against pathogens.

-Signs & Symptoms
+Signs and symptoms

 The p14 deficiency will impair the MAPK/ERK signaling pathway, essential for cell proliferation responding to growth factors.
 Thus, a reduction in cell counts for some types of cells should be observed.
 Meanwhile, the lysosome biogenesis is also impaired, affecting those cells that contain specific lysosome-related organelles, like melanocytes, cytotoxic T cells, and neutrophils.
 Consequently, we might expect an impairment of normal function among those cells.

 Immunodeficiency

-Like other primary immunodeficiency syndrome, patients with p14 deficiency are prone to infection due to impaired immune systems, for example, the recurrent bronchopulmonary infection caused by Streptococcus pneumonia.
+Like other primary immunodeficiency syndromes, patients with p14 deficiency are prone to infection due to impaired immune systems, for example, the recurrent bronchopulmonary infection caused by Streptococcus pneumoniae.
 Abnormalities can also be observed among three major types of immune cells.

 Firstly, all patients show severe neutropenia (ANC < 500/ul) due to impaired response towards granulocyte colony-stimulating factor receptor (G-CSFR).
-Furthermore, the efficiency of patients’ neutrophils to digest bacteria is strongly hindered, even though the phagocytosis process is unaffected.
+Furthermore, the efficiency of patients' neutrophils to digest bacteria is strongly hindered, even though the phagocytosis process is unaffected.
 The underlying reason is the impairment of azurophilic granules, the lysosome-related organelles responsible for the lysis of bacteria.

 Secondly, the decreased cytotoxic activity of CD8+ T cells is observed, even though the cell counts of both CD4+ and CD8+ T cells are not affected.
 The decrease in cytotoxicity might also be linked to the impaired lysosome function, impeding the efficient release of cytotoxic protein to kill the pathogens.